 Backing up the Embedded Hue Database

 If you use the default embedded SQLite database, copy the desktop. db file to another node for backup.
-It is recommended that you back it up on a regular schedule, and also that you back it up before any upgrade to a new version of Hue.
+Cloudera recommends that you backup regularly, and also that you backup before upgrading to a new version of Hue.

 External Database